A Mother’s Cautionary Tale

 We decided to create a fund in Jordan’s memory to raise awareness about the warning signs and symptoms of diabetes so that this wouldn’t happen to other families.
 We distributed a handout to all families in Jordan’s school and to all 22 school nurses in our community who would distribute the warning signs at their respective schools.

 Within a few years, five children in our community were diagnosed as a result of our outreach efforts.
-I was invited by Dr. Lori Laffel, Chief, Pediatric, Adolescent, and Young Adult Section, Joslin Diabetes Center in Boston, to present my story and warning signs awareness campaign to school nurses who were engaged in diabetes training at Joslin.
+I was invited by Dr. Lori Laffel, chief, pediatric, qdolescent, and young adult section, Joslin Diabetes Center in Boston, to present my story and warning signs awareness campaign to school nurses who were engaged in diabetes training at Joslin.
 The “multiplier effect” was working.
 More and more people were being made aware of the warning signs of diabetes and were telling Jordan’s story and more and more children were being diagnosed.

 A 5-year old child in Chicago was diagnosed as the information spread further and further.
 A 10-year old child of a nurse was diagnosed after her neighbor gave her our warning signs handout.
 She had completely missed the warning signs and symptoms.
 To date, we have saved the lives of 24 children who we are aware of, many who were in DKA at the time of diagnosis.
 Some diagnoses were made by school nurses and some by parents.
 Fifteen years later I still speak with school nurses at Joslin a few times a year.
 I have the warning signs in five languages posted on the Joslin Diabetes Center’s website as a resource for school nurses.